aath0/aath02.github.io/Multivariate.md

 ## Multivariate techniques for modeling single-trial EEG responses

-Studying neural responses to external stimuli through EEG typically requires averaging hundrents of single-trial responses, and contrasting them at single electrode locations.
-We have used multivariate decoding techniques, to model single-trial EEG responses to environmental stimuli.
-This technique allows extracting prototypical topographies of EEG activity on the scalp in a data-driven way, and can be applied to model and study single-patient data, in cases where participant-to-participant variability is particularly high.
+Studying neural responses to environmental stimuli through electroencephalography (EEG), typically requires averaging hundrents or thousands of single-trial responses, and contrasting them at single electrode locations.
+During my PhD, I used multivariate techniques to model the distribution of single-trial EEG responses across the scalp, and extract topographic EEG responses in a data-driven way.
+This technique can be used to model data at the [single-patient](http://www.sciencedirect.com/science/article/pii/S0165027014003872) level, to decode [decisions from EEG responses](http://www.sciencedirect.com/science/article/pii/S1053811912001632), or to test the role of [temporal intervals in processing environmental stimuli](http://www.sciencedirect.com/science/article/pii/S1053811912001589).

 ![Single trial EEG analysis](http://ars.els-cdn.com/content/image/1-s2.0-S0031320311001440-gr1.jpg)